clarkfitzg/phd_research/notes/jsm18.md

 ## PEMS as example

 I plan on talking about the PEMS analysis.
 So I should at least fully describe that use case in terms of the automatic parallelization.
+When I was working on this in the fall I stopped after the code generation in `autoparallel::write_udaf_scripts` because I felt like anything further would be too specific, ie make too many assumptions about the program.

-I didn't want to generate the SQL before because it seemed too specific.
+To claim that we're "automatically" handling the parallelism based on the R code I need to do more- analyze the code to generate and then call the lower level `autoparallel::write_udaf_scripts`.

 Here is the code to analyze: